cuongchau93/kirillvasiltsov.com/posts/sorting-algorithms-in-rust.md

   - programming
   - rust
   - algorithms
+  - post
 ---

-*Epistemic status: Still learning*
+_Epistemic status: Still learning_

 While reading "De-Coding The Technical Interview Process" by Emma Bostian (@EmmaBostian) which has great examples of sorting algorithms in Javascript, I wondered whether there are any good examples in Rust out there.

 I couldn't find an article which has more than one algorithm, so I took each example, tweaked it a little bit and put together in one collection.
 The implementations are pretty different from Javascript versions in the book.
 I will add explanations to this post later.